Patient safety: Computerized provider order entry (CPOE)

 A standardized bar code system for dispensing drugs might prevent 25% of drug errors.
-Despite ample evidence to reduce medication errors, compete medication delivery systems (barcoding and Electronic prescribing) have slow adoption by doctors and hospitals in the United States, due to concern with interoperability and compliance with future national standards.
+Despite ample evidence to reduce medication errors, complete medication delivery systems (barcoding and Electronic prescribing) have slow adoption by doctors and hospitals in the United States, due to concerns with interoperability and compliance with future national standards.
 Such concerns are not inconsequential; standards for electronic prescribing for Medicare Part D conflict with regulations in many US states.

-Specific Patient Safety Software
+Specific patient safety software

-A standardized, modular technology system that allows a hospital, clinic, or health system record their Incidents that include falls, medication errors, pressure ulcers, near misses, etc. These systems can be configured to specific workflows and the analytics behind it will allow for reporting and dashboards to help learn from things that have gone wrong (and right).
+A standardized, modular technology system that allows a hospital, clinic, or health system to record their Incidents, including falls, medication errors, pressure ulcers, near misses, etc. These systems can be configured to specific workflows, and the analytics behind them will allow for reporting and dashboards to help learn from things that have gone wrong (and right).
 Some vendors include Datix, RL Solutions, Verge, Midas, and Quantros.

 Technological Iatrogenesis

-Technology induced errors are significant and increasingly more evident in care delivery systems.
+Technology-induced errors are significant and increasingly more evident in care delivery systems.

-This idiosyncratic and potentially serious problems associated with HIT implementation has recently become a tangible concern for healthcare and information technology professionals.
+This idiosyncratic and potentially serious problem associated with HIT implementation has recently become a tangible concern for healthcare and information technology professionals.
 As such, the term technological iatrogenesis describes this new category of adverse events that are an emergent property resulting from technological innovation creating system and microsystem disturbances.
 Healthcare systems are complex and adaptive, meaning there are many networks and connections working simultaneously to produce certain outcomes.
 When these systems are under the increased stresses caused by the diffusion of new technology, unfamiliar and new process errors often result.
 If not recognized, over time these new errors can collectively lead to catastrophic system failures.
 The term "e-iatrogenesis" can be used to describe the local error manifestation.
 The sources for these errors include: